-highlight(condition) Displays the internal highlight border in the color (foreground or background) that contrasts with the interior color of the Toggle widget.
+highlight(condition) Displays the internal highlight border in the color is assumed.

+(foreground or background) that contrasts with the interior color of the Toggle widget.
 The conditions WhenUnset and Always are understood by this action procedure.
-If no argument is passed then WhenUnset is assumed.

-unhighlight() Displays the internal highlight border in the color (foreground or background) that matches the interior color of the Toggle widget.
+If no argument is passed then WhenUnset unhighlight() Displays the internal highlight border in the color rior color of the Toggle widget.